 The humpback whale is a baleen whale.
-Baleen whales are also called Mysticeti.
-They are one of the two main groups of whales.
-The other group is the toothed whales (Odontoceti).
+Baleen whales make up the parvorder Mysticeti, which is one of two main whale groups.
+(The other group are the toothed whales of parvorder Odontoceti).

-Baleen whales’ mouths contain baleen plates.
+The mouths of baleen whales contain baleen plates.
 These comb-like structures are used to filter small animals from the water.

 The humpback whale is a member of the Balaenopteridae family.
 Members of this family are also called ‘rorquals’.

 Rorquals can be recognized by the folds of skin under their mouths.
 The grooves allow the mouth to expand greatly in order to take huge gulps of food-filled water when the whale is feeding.

 How to Recognize a Humpback Whale

 The humpback whale is dark gray / black on its back, and mainly white on its front.

 The humpback whale’s most distinctive feature is its long pectoral fins.
 (Pectoral fins are the fins found on either side of a whale or fish’s body.)